ggrahambaker/ggrahambaker.github.io/_posts/2019-06-11-webscraping-transfermarkt.md

 ```
 These were the main packages I used during this exercise.

-My starting point for the webscraping was going to be the [2018 season homepage](https://www.transfermarkt.co.uk/premier-league/startseite/wettbewerb/GB1/plus/?saison_id=2018) where I could get most of the transfer information.
+My starting point for the web scraping was going to be the [2018 season homepage](https://www.transfermarkt.co.uk/premier-league/startseite/wettbewerb/GB1/plus/?saison_id=2018) where I could get most of the transfer information.
 I also had to fool transfermarkt into allowing my access by passing in header information that I was coming from a web browser.

 ```python
 headers = {'User-Agent':